Phan (tray): Tradition

-The phan trays are traditionally very important in Thai culture.
+The phan trays are traditionally very important in Thai culture, Cambodian culture, and Lao culture.
 Phans are generally used for ritual devotional practices and offerings may be placed on phans by the shrines.
 Phans are also used for containing other highly important things, including legal documents such as the constitution, or offerings to royalty.

-Phans are also to bring the items of the Buddhist ceremony for young men who are to be ordained as monks, like robes, incense, candles and a pillow, among other items.
+Phans are also used to bring the items of the Buddhist ceremony for young men who are to be ordained as monks, like robes, incense, candles and a pillow, among other items.
 In this case the family first displays all the items in the house, and then family members bring the items on decorated phans from the home to the temple.
+They are also used in traditional marriage ceremonies, especially in variants of the groom's parade to the bridal house to carrying symbolic offerings for the bride's dowry.

-Formerly, when the chewing of areca nut and betel was common among the Thai people, the ingredients for chewing, the nuts, leaves, spices and instruments for cutting, were presented on a phan to the guest entering the house as part of a traditional welcoming ceremony.
+Formerly, when the chewing of areca nut and betel was common among Thai, Lao, and Khmer people, the ingredients for chewing, (including the nuts, leaves, spices and instruments for cutting) were presented on a phan to the guest entering the house as part of a traditional welcoming ceremony.

 In the story of the "Seven Nang Songkrans", Thao Kabinlaphrom, a mythical being, had to cut off his own head to perform a ceremonial salute to Thammaban Kuman.
 The problem was that if his head fell to the earth, it would scorch it.
 If it went up into the air, there would be no rain, and if it fell into the sea, the waters would dry up.
 So he decided to order his daughter to bring a phan, where he would place his head after having cut it off.
 Thus she could carry the head in a ritual procession across the heavens around Khao Phra Sumen (Mount Sumeru), following which she would keep it in a cave in Khao Krailat (Mount Kailash).
 This ceremony would be performed yearly by one of the seven daughters in turn, the Nang Songkrans.